gitwithsean/docs/phusis/README.md

-Table of Contents in dropdown to the top right of this doc
+Table of Contents in dropdown to the top left of this doc

 ## Developing a mental map of creative linguistics with ChatGPT